 The safety of clients, residents and staff at Fife House is paramount.
-Given the external environment and the emphasis on social distancing and reducing the number of people that come into the organization, it is critical that steps are taken to reduce and minimize opportunities for transmission.
+Given the external environment and the emphasis on physical distancing and reducing the number of people that come into the organization, it is critical that steps are taken to reduce and minimize opportunities for transmission.
 Further, it is essential that all people who are in the building maintain infection control practices and are able to be monitored for compliance.

 - Visitors cannot enter Fife House sites if they have any signs of acute respiratory illness or fever (i.e., sore throat, cough, runny nose, muscle or joint aches or pains) even when symptoms are mild.